Videogame: Five Nights at Freddy's

 - On a very rare occasion, the static upon death and the game over screen will be replaced with a dead-still and soundless image of an eyeless, shadowed Bonnie, before light slowly fades into its eyes and the game returns to the main menu.

 - A certain poster showing the rules of the restaurant may change as well.
-This poster is changed into one of four documents, all of which highlight The Reveal below.
+This poster is changed into one of four documents, all of which highlight the reveals of the game.

 - All cemented by the fact that the RNG can have unpredictable things happen where it was thought impossible.
 Like Golden Freddy and Foxy coming after you on the first night.